greglook/solanum/doc/sources.md

 ## memory

-The `memory` source measures the system memory utilization.
+This source measures the system memory utilization.
 It reports a `memory usage` event with the percentage of the total available RAM used, as well as events measuring the proportion of that which is dedicated to buffers and operating system caches.
 If the machine has a swap partition, it will also report `swap usage`.

 - `usage-states`